The Bridge to Total Freedom: OT levels

 Although the chart lists 15 OT levels above the state of Clear, only seven were released during Hubbard's lifetime.
+(Note: Quotation: "Hubbard released the first of these advanced levels, OT I and II, and unveiled five higher levels over the next three years.
+Although the church lists fifteen of these advanced OT grades on its official "Bridge to Total Freedom," only seven or eight appear to have been completed before Hubbard's death.")
 OT VIII was released to the public in 1988, two years after Hubbard's 1986 death — to be performed only on Scientology's ship Freewinds.
+(Note: Quotation: "At that point (Hubbard's death), the highest level possible on the Bridge to Total Freedom was OT VII (OT VIII would not be introduced for another two years).)
 According to interviews performed by Rinder, Scientologists have described OT VIII as "less than overwhelming".

 Many who had spent decades and hundreds of thousands of dollars to reach the pinnacle of the scientology Bridge were so disgusted when they finally got there that it was the last thing they did in scientology.